University of Cincinnati Mountaineering Club Home Page .

 Section 3

-3.1) The Executive Committee shall consist of the President, Vice-President, Treasurer, Secretary, Equipment Manager, and the University Advisor.
+3.1) The Executive Committee shall consist of the President, Vice-President, Treasurer, Secretary, Equipment Manager, Trip Coordinator and the University Advisor.

 3.2) The Executive Committee shall determine the policies and activities of the U.C.
 Mountaineering Club, discipline members, approve the budget, and have general management of the U.C.
 Mountaineering Club.

-3.3) The Executive Committee shall meet once each operating quarter with the Equipment Committee.
+3.3) The Executive Committee shall meet once each operating semester with the Equipment Committee.

 Section 4